toolleeo/cli-apps/README.md

 Applications for supporting DevOps tasks, such as containers or cloud systems management.

-* [bocker](https://github.com/p8952/bocker) - Docker implemented in around 100 lines of bash.
-* [ContainerSSH](https://github.com/ContainerSSH/ContainerSSH) - An SSH Server that Launches Containers in Kubernetes and Docker on demand.
-* [ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics.
-* [decompose](https://github.com/s0rg/decompose) - Reverse-engineering tool for docker environments.
 * [Devbox](https://github.com/jetpack-io/devbox) - Devbox is a command-line tool that lets you easily create isolated shells and containers by defining the list of packages required by the environment.
-* [distrobox](https://github.com/89luca89/distrobox) - Use any Linux distribution inside your terminal as docker or podman containers.
-* [dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image.
-* [docker](https://docs.docker.com/) - Self-sufficient runtime for containers.
-* [docker-shell](https://github.com/Trendyol/docker-shell) - A simple interactive prompt for Docker.
-* [Dockly](https://github.com/lirantal/dockly) - Immersive terminal interface for managing docker containers, services and images.
-* [dry](https://github.com/moncho/dry) - A Docker manager for the terminal.
 * [k9s](https://github.com/derailed/k9s) - Kubernetes CLI To Manage Your Clusters In Style!
-* [lazydocker](https://github.com/jesseduffield/lazydocker) - The lazier way to manage everything docker.
-A simple terminal UI for both docker and docker-compose, written in Go with the gocui library.
 * [mkdkr](https://github.com/rosineygp/mkdkr) - Super small and powerful framework for build CI pipeline, scripted with Makefile and isolated with docker.
 * [OPS](https://github.com/nanovms/ops) - Ops is a tool for creating and running a [Nanos](https://github.com/nanovms/nanos) unikernel.
 It is used to package, create, and run your application as a [Nanos](https://github.com/nanovms/nanos) unikernel instance.
 * [planor](https://github.com/mrusme/planor) - The Cloud Aviator: TUI client for cloud services (AWS, Vultr, Heroku, Render.com, Fleek, ...).
-* [podman](https://podman.io/) - Podman is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using OCI Containers and Container Images.
 * [SAWS](https://github.com/donnemartin/saws) - A supercharged AWS command line interface (CLI).

 ## <a name="diff"></a>Diff